Attractions in the Old Town of Nessebar – What to see and visit?

 After the long walk to museums and churches, it’s time for a break.
 You can choose from a very long list of restaurants in Nessebar.
 There are traditional Bulgarian restaurants, taverns, pubs, cafes, wineries, and many more.
 Find here The 10 best restaurants according to Trip Advisor:

 A stroll through the labyrinth of cobbled streets will take you from store to store.
-There are small local shops with handcrafted souvenirs, pottery, leather goods, jewelry, ceramics, clothes, knitting works, and many more… The overall atmosphere will fascinate you!
+There are small local shops with handcrafted souvenirs, pottery, leather goods, jewellery, ceramics, clothes, knitting works, and many more… The overall atmosphere will fascinate you!

 There is no chance the history of this ancient town to be presented in a short story, you have to see it by yourself.
 And the charming spirit can not be described by words, you have to feel it!
 Visit Nesebar and explore the Old town of UNESCO at the first opportunity.